International ProStar

-The International ProStar is a line of Class 8 trucks that was manufactured by Navistar International from 2006 to 2017.
-Marking the introduction of the "-Star" branding nomenclature to International, the conventional-cab ProStar replaced the 9400i (and shorter 9200i).
+The International ProStar is a line of Class 8 trucks that was manufactured by Navistar International from 2006 to 2016.
+Marking the introduction of the "-Star" branding nomenclature to International Trucks.
+As part of a substantial model revision, International reintroduced the ProStar as the International LT for 2017 (LT=Line-haul Tractor) which is still manufactured to the present.
+The conventional-cab ProStar replaced the 9400i (and shorter 9200i).
 Competing against the Freightliner Cascadia and the Kenworth T2000/Peterbilt 387, the ProStar was an aerodynamically-enhanced conventional.

 Offered in both day-cab and sleeper-cab configurations, the ProStar was configured primarily for long-distance highway use.